emrahturan/SwiftUtilityKit/README.md

-# ETCore
+# SwiftUtilityKit

 It is an SPM library containing extensions that I use frequently during development.
-- See the [Wiki](https://github.com/emrahturan/ETCore/wiki) for full documentation.
+- See the [Wiki](https://github.com/emrahturan/SwiftUtilityKit/wiki) for full documentation.